 She holds a bachelor's degree in communications studies from New York University.
 Chitra joined the Fellowships staff in November 2010, with more than six years of non-profit communications, marketing, outreach and grant writing experience.
 Her previous positions included working in K-12 engineering outreach at the American Society for Engineering Education, and managing education programs at Arena Stage.
 She also worked as a free-lance marketing and fundraising consultant at a performing arts organization.
 Chitra is a teaching artist in the fields of dance, theater and creative movement, and choreographs and performs in the south Indian dance style of Kuchipudi.

-As project director on the program team, Rick Kempinski focuses primarily on two fellowship program areas, managing partnerships with host agencies and offices and day-to-day coordination of Fellows.
-He supervises selection and placement processes; monitors and assesses fellowship activities; and serves as the liaison and guide to Fellows and their mentors and supervisors.
+As project director on the program team, Rick Kempinski plans and directs Executive branch fellow and host office communications, and outreach, and supervises the four program managers for the Executive branch fellowships.
+Rick oversees partnerships with host agencies and offices and day-to-day coordination of Fellows.
+He helps to direct the selection and placement processes; monitors and assesses fellowship activities; and works towards improving all aspects of the Fellow’s time in the program.
 Rick also contributes to planning and conducting orientation sessions, and he participates in outreach and recruitment efforts and represents the S&T Policy Fellowships at government meetings, professional conferences and at academic institutions across the country.

 Rick received a bachelor's degree in international business and human resources from American University.
 He joined the Fellowships team in 2008, with more than eight years of experience, including four years as senior project manager at the American Society for Engineering Education, where he directed federally funded fellowship programs including the NASA Aeronautics Scholarship Program, the Naval Research Laboratory Postdoctoral Fellowships, and the Air Force Summer Faculty Fellowships.
 Rick also has experience in marketing and communications in the private sector.